-2.2 Lakes, Streams, and Wetlands
+2.5 Lakes, Streams, and Wetlands

 Proposed projects that may affect the water surface elevation, outlet storage capability, shoreline or streambank, or be incompatible with existing or proposed land use around the lakes, streams, and wetlands in the Bassett Creek watershed shall be submitted to the BCWMC for review.
-The BCWMC will defer wetland issues in cases where the municipality acts as the local government unit (LGU) for administering the Wetland Conservation Act, unless its involvement is requested by the municipality.
+The BCWMC will defer wetland issues in cases where the municipality acts as the local government unit (LGU) for administering the Wetland Conservation Act, unless BCWMC involvement is requested by the municipality.
+Lakes, Streams, and Wetlands requirements are included in Section 8.0.